-KVM supports two concurrent users; one local and one remote.
-The remote user may be placed up to 500 feet away from the KVM unit.
-The KVM RP enables the remote operator to select the local keyboard, video, and mouse console between a local station and a server from the AlterPath KVM.
+The KVM supports two concurrent users.
+The maximum distance between a user and the most remote server is 500 feet.
+The KVM RP enables an operator to switch the local keyboard, video, and mouse between a local workstation and a server connected to the AlterPath KVM.